LLaMeNPC/SLalter/README.md

 # Run

 Before running SLalter make sure that `ollama` is running.
-Check that `ollama` runs using:
+Check that `ollama` is running by using:
 ```
 $ ollama ps
 ```

-If it isn't running run it using:
+Most installations of ollama will automatically run the ollama daemon.
+If it isn't running, the ollama daemon can be started with:
 ```
 $ ollama serve
 ```